This post may contain affiliate links. Please read our disclosure policy.

 3. Add it to a cake to make a KINDNESS CAKE.

 Teach your child to be empathetic.
-A great way that I have found to do this is to read books, like Wonder, that remind our kids that other people have struggled and have been hurt, but they have used kindness and love to come out the other end.
+A great way I have found to do this is to read books, like Wonder, that remind our kids that other people have struggled and have been hurt, but they have used kindness and love to come out the other end.

 - CONVERSATIONS DON’T HAVE TO BE ‘LESSONS’